Bogdanp/quicksilver.vim/README.md

 not.

 `C-f` turns on `fuzzy matching`.
-Fuzzy matching will match any filename that contains every character in the given pattern, no matter the order of the characters.
-For example: the pattern `foo` will match `foo`, as well as `oof`, `ofo` and `foob`.
+Fuzzy matching will match any filename that contains every character in pattern in order.
+For example, the pattern `rdm` will match `README` but not `REMADE`.

 `C-n` turns on `normal matching`.
-Normal matching will match any filename that contains the exact phrase within it.
-For example: the pattern `foo` will match `foo` and `foob` but not `ofo` or `oof`.
+Normal matching will match any filename that contains the exact pattern within it.
+For example, the pattern `foo` will match `foo` and `foob` but not `ofo` or `oof`.

-If you prefer fuzzy matching and would like Quicksilver to default to it instead of normal matching then you can add `let g:QSMatchFn = 'fuzzy'` to your `.vimrc`.
+If you prefer fuzzy matching and would like Quicksilver to default to using it instead of normal matching then you can add `let g:QSMatchFn = 'fuzzy'` to your `.vimrc`.